 Hiring an estate planning attorney may cost more than utilizing a free DIY website; however, the consequences of drafting a faulty estate plan are much higher.
 After a person passes, if their estate plan is found to be drafted improperly, the loved ones may need to court and litigate what the actual intentions of the person were and fight to receive any of the assets in the estate plan.
 All of these worries can be resolved by going to an estate planning attorney in the first place.

 Because estate plans have such high stakes—especially if done improperly—Texans beginning the estate planning process should contact an experienced estate planning attorney to assist them and ensure their will is properly constructed.

 Contact a Texas Estate Planning Attorney

 If you or a loved one needs help fixing a DIY estate plan—or wants to work with an attorney from the start of the process—contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With years of experience drafting a wide array of estate plans, our knowledgeable attorneys will create an estate plan unique to you and your family’s needs.
 Additionally, we represent clients in a variety of elder law matters.
-To schedule a free consultation and to speak with one of our lawyers, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our lawyers, give us a call today at 713-333-8900.